 Our children are in crisis.
 They're experiencing depression, missing school and attempting and committing suicide because they're being bullied.
 This is not okay!
 I think the word bully is being used more and more as a catchall phrase and it's doing more harm than good.
 I think there's a fine line between someone being mean and being a bully.

 October is National Bullying Prevention Month.
 Take a moment to reflect on the word bully and what it means to you.
-Think about how you're using the word and in what situation.
+Think about how you're using the word and in what situations.
 What terminology and phrasing have you used when talking with your children about bullying?
 Bullying is serious.
 We need to treat it seriously.
 Please don't use the word so casually.
 Our children are counting on us and we can't afford to have the word lose its true meaning.

 For information on bullying visit Pacer.org, Stomp Out Bullying.org, National Education Association.org and StopBullying.gov.
 Quoted statistics from Do Something.org.
 Image via freedigitalphotos.net and David Castillo Dominici.